sherbold/msr2021-mc-sample/README.md

-# SmartSHARK MSR 2021 - Mining Challenge Application
+# SmartSHARK MSR 2022 - Mining Challenge Application

 This repository contains sample data and analysis scripts for our MSR mining challenge application.
 The sample consists of our data for one of the smaller projects in our database, i.e., [Apache Giraph](https://giraph.apache.org/).

 Below, we describe how our data can be loaded and the example be executed.
-If you just want to look at the example, you can just [view it directly here on Github](https://github.com/sherbold/msr2021-mc-sample/blob/master/MSR-MC2021-Sample.ipynb).
+If you just want to look at the example, you can just [view it directly here on Github](https://github.com/sherbold/msr2022-mc-sample/blob/master/MSR-MC2022-Sample.ipynb).

+You can find our guide for using the full database [here](https://github.com/smartshark/usage-examples).

 ## Preparation of the Database